-Wikidata.
-This confirms previous findings about the importance of querying COVID-19 semantic resources such as CIDO [3] to compare clinical information with other types of COVID-19 information and consequently to generate new insights into or new perspectives on characteristics of the disease or the pandemic [86].
+enabled in-depth analysis of the multifaceted, multidisciplinary COVID-19 information in Wikidata.
+This confirms previous findings about the importance of querying COVID-19 semantic resources such as CIDO [3] to compare clinical information with other types of COVID-19 information and consequently to generate new insights into or new perspectives on characteristics of the disease or the pandemic [97].
 The primary advantage of applying SPARQL to extract and visualize COVID-19 information from a generalized knowledge graph such as Wikidata when compared to domain-specific knowledge graphs developed for the pandemic like CIDO [3] is the possibility of integration of outbreak data with non-COVID-19 information such as economic, industrial, climatic and social facts that can be used to generate summary information to explain the reasons behind the dynamics of the studied pandemic.

 Despite the advantages of collaborative editing and free reuse of open knowledge graphs like Wikidata to support and enrich COVID-19 information, these two features have several drawbacks related to data quality and legal concerns.
-It is true that the use of fully open licenses (CC0 or Public domain) in centralized knowledge graphs removes all legal barriers to their reuse in other knowledge graphs or to drive knowledge-based systems and encourages the development of intelligent support to tasks related to COVID-19.
-However, application of CC0 on these databases causes them not to integrate information for semantic resources and datasets with partially open licenses (e.g. CC BY and MIT), as these licenses require either the attribution of the source work to authors or the use of the same license to process the data [87, 88].
-This situation is similar to the status of regular group O red blood cells as a universal donor but restricted recipient [89].
+It is true that the use of fully open licenses (CC0 or Public domain) in centralized knowledge graphs removes all legal barriers to their reuse in other knowledge graphs or to drive knowledge-based systems and encourages the development of intelligent support for tasks related to COVID-19.
+However, application of CC0 on these databases causes them not to integrate information for semantic resources and datasets with only partially open licenses (e.g. CC BY and MIT), as these licenses require either the attribution of the source work to authors or the use of the same license to process the data [98, 99].
+This situation is analogous to the status of regular group O red blood cells as a universal donor but restricted recipient [100].